JabedHossainSwe/Crud-Operation-using-php-with-MS-SQL-Server/README.md

 ## Usage

-- **Insert Data**: Use the `insert.php` script to insert data into the SQL Server database.
-The script allows you to insert names, including Arabic names, into the database.

 - **List Data**: The `index.php` script retrieves and displays the data from the SQL Server database in a tabular format.

 ## Folder Structure